cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 # Implementation verification {#verification}

 Any CPace implementation MUST be tested against invalid or weak point attacks.
-Implementation MUST be verified to abort upon conditions where G.scalar\_pow\_vfy functions outputs G.I.
+Implementation MUST be verified to abort upon conditions where G.scalar\_mult\_vfy functions outputs G.I.
 For testing an implementation it is RECOMMENDED to include weak or invalid point encodings within MSGa and MSGb and introduce this in a protocol run.
 It SHALL be verified that the abort condition is properly handled.